giantswarm/releases/announcements/2021/week05.md

 ## Documentation

 We re-organized our documentation to make it easier for you to find the content you need.
 The new left-hand-side menu gives you a better overview and allows to jump quickly.
 Please let us know what you think!

+---
+Please let <!subteam^S0GSG846L|Product Owners> know if you have any feedback or questions by replying to this announcement in a thread.